- Latest News

 For further information, please contact Rates Officer Julie Caire - 8569 0100 or email@example.com

-The library service offered through the Blanchetown Community Hub will be available during the hub’s current opening times of 10am-2pm on Thursdays.
+The library service offered through the Blanchetown Community Hub will be available during the hub’s current opening times of 10am-2pm on Tuesdays and Thursdays.

 The library service at Morgan, and community access to the school libraries at Mannum and Cambrai, will operate as per their previous regular hours.